carenalgas/popochiu/docs/README.md

 ## Run the documentation

-To run the documentation, just enter the project's directory and issue this command:
+To run the documentation, just enter the `docs` directory in the project's repository and issue this command:

-> `make docs-up'
+> `make docs-up`

 This will start the Docker container, and will bind port 286 of the host to the running instance of MkDocs in the container.
 To view the docs live in your browser, just visit [http://localhost:286](http://localhost:286).